Meaconing: In popular culture

 In the film Tomorrow Never Dies, a military GPS signal is meaconed to send a Royal Navy frigate off course.

 In the novel and miniseries of the John J. Nance novel Pandora's Clock, an attempt to warn the airliner about an impending attack is summarily dismissed as an attempt at meaconing.

 The villain of Die Hard 2 changes the Dulles Airport's ATC beacon altitude to below ground level, causing planes' altimeters to provide false readings, thus causing landing planes to crash.

+In the video game Black (video game), the player can destroy "evidence of cell phone meaconing" in the third level of the game.